 If you want to be a consistent Player, then you need a PLAN that is based on your current skill level.
 Just as a 6 handicap shouldn’t follow the PLAN of an above 90 Golfer – the above 90 Golfer shouldn’t have the PLAN of a 6 handicap.
 If they do … they will never get there.
 The only address that Golfer will have is … 2 Frustration Ave.

-The Monkey consistently does inconsistent things to their golf swing
+Many Golfers consistently do inconsistent things to their golf swing

 The Player consistently has a PLAN